emineerdogane/Marketing-Uplift-Modeling/README.md

 - **$48,853/month** theoretical savings in ad spend efficiency (at 200K monthly users, $0.25 CPC)
 - **AUUC Score: 0.0131** - Model successfully isolates incremental lift

-### 💼 Resume Bullet

-> Developed an Uplift Model using T-learner approach to isolate the true incremental impact of marketing campaigns; identified 97.7% of users as 'Sure Things' to exclude from targeting, theoretically saving $48,853/month in ad spend efficiency.

 ---

 ## 🏗️ Architecture